Sums of Reciprocals of Fractional Parts II: Tessellations

-In this section, we discuss two covering results for sets of the form The first will be used to prove both Theorem \ref{prop:cor1} and Theorem \ref{thm:BHV}, while the latter will only appear in the proof of Theorem \ref{thm:BHV}.
-The essence of both results is that a set as above, with given bounds on the variables $x_i$, may be tessellated via the diagonal action of $\textup{SL}_d(\mb R)$ into a controlled number of volume-$1$ tiles.
+The first will be used to prove both Theorem \ref{prop:cor1} and Theorem \ref{thm:BHV}, while the second will only appear in the proof of Theorem \ref{thm:BHV}.
+The essence of both results is that a set as in \eqref{eq:asabove}, with given bounds on the variables $x_i$, may be tessellated via the diagonal action of $\textup{SL}_d(\mb R)$ into a controlled number of volume-$1$ tiles.

 Let

 and